bcarpent/CS513_PA1/README.md

 ### Step 6: Provision virtual machine using Vagrant

-From the `assignments` directory you just entered, run the command  `vagrant up` to start the VM and provision it according to the Vagrantfile.
+From the `CS513_PA1` directory you just entered, run the command  `vagrant up` to start the VM and provision it according to the Vagrantfile.
 You will likely have to wait several minutes.
 You may see warnings/errors in red, such as "default: dpkg-preconfigure: unable to re-open stdin: No such file or